Gleland/SpectralAnalysis/README.md

 # SpectralAnalysis

-Calculate absorption coefficients via the Beer-Lambert law from transmission spectra.
+This program will assist the user to calculate absorption coefficients via the Beer-Lambert law from transmission spectra.

 ### Installation